 • Commitment – to improving the experience of people who need care and support ensuring it is person centred

-This apprenticeship has a typical duration of 18 - 24 months.
+This apprenticeship has a typical duration of 18 months training period plus additional time to complete the end point assessment.

 All apprentices must undertake an independent end-point assessment which is an assessment of the knowledge, skills and behaviours that have been learnt throughout the apprenticeship.
 The purpose of the assessment is to make sure the apprentice meets the standard set by employers and are fully competent in the occupation.